 Charles Haddon Spurgeon must not be forgotten and he will not be forgotten.
 Doctoral students and authors will continue relying on Spurgeon for their dissertations and books.
 Pastors will seek out Spurgeon for inspiration and example.
 And Christians across the globe will continue reading Morning and Evening for daily devotions.
 Though his influenced has waned in public view, in many ways it is inestimable.

 George W. Truett at the Centenary celebration honed in on the central work of Spurgeon’s ministry.

 “The supreme thing for which Mr. Spurgeon spoke, wrote, and wrought was to point people to the Lamb of God.
 This is the supreme business of every preacher and every church.
 We must not, dare not, be indifferent to the spiritual welfare of any soul anywhere.”

-Ray Rhodes, Jr. is author of Susie: The Life and Legacy of Susannah Spurgeon and the upcoming, Yours Till Heaven: The Love Story of Charles and Susie Spurgeon, both from Moody Publishers.
+Ray Rhodes, Jr. is author of Susie: The Life and Legacy of Susannah Spurgeon and Yours Till Heaven: The Untold Love Story of Charles and Susie Spurgeon, both from Moody Publishers.
+He is presently working on a full biography of Spurgeon for B&H Academic (2024).
 Ray is also pastor of Grace Community Church of North Georgia.
 Ray is a conference speaker and author of numerous books.
 Contact him at www.rayrhodesjr.com